mikic202/Bomberman_Game/README.md

 - play

 Other methods ar private because they are responsible for running the game.

+<h4> Player </h4>
+This class represents actor, that can be controlled and moved by user using for this buttons WASD or keys (depends on mode of game).
+It has four private attributes:

+- hp                         - representing hitpoints of player
+- last_texture_number        - additional variable for changing sprite of player
+- time_since_texture_changed - additional variable for changing sprite of player
+- quanity_bombs              - variable, that should represent quanity of bombs that player placed on gameboard - will be used in the future!

+Public methods:

+- get_hp
+- set_last_texture_number
+- get_last_texture_number
+- set_hp
+- set_quanity_bombs
+- on_bomb
+- can_textured_be_placed
+- place_texture
+- constructor with parameters

+<h4> Menu </h4>
+It is pure abstract class, which is parent for other menus, such as MainMenu, CreditsMenu etc. This class is very crucial, because it implements a lot of interactional logic with user and contains a lot of methods that are used in inherited classes.

+Public methods:

+- constructors with different parameters
+- run     - method, that is called when this menu should be displayed
+- poll_events - method, that checks input from user
+- update - method, that check all interaction from user
+- render - method, that allows to display all of the content on window
+- mouse_over - method, that alllows to check if mouse is hover over the specific text field
+- mouse_update - method, that polls event from mouse
+- move_up - method, that is called when key W or arrow key up is pressed
+- move_down - method, that is called when key S or arrow key down is pressed
+- clicked_field - pure abstract method, that should be overrided in inherited classes

+Protected fields:

+- menu_clock - variable, to restrict user from to fast changing menu field
+- menu_fields - vector of text elements, that can be clicked by user using mouse or keyboard
+- window - window, where menu is rendered
+- font - font for all menu fields
+- bottom_menu_field - pointer to the menu field that is in the bottom
+- top_menu_field - pointer to the menu field that is on top
+- target_text - pointer to the menu field, that is choosen by user using mouse or keyboard ( has different color to differenciate it from inactive fields)
+- background_texture - texture, that will be displayed like a background, not every inherited menu should have this variable.
+- background - variable, for displaying background texture
+- is_menu_open - variable, that checks if this menu is currently open

+Other description of inherited classes you can find in code of that classes, they are very self-explanatory.

 <h3 style="text-align: center;">Algorithms</h3>
 In this section few more complex algorithms are described.
 <h4>Moving player</h4>